k-jingyang/grpc-playground/README.md

 ## Introduction

-Confusion was created by the existence of the two protobuf repositories:
+As a beginner, I was confused with the existence of the two protobuf repositories:

-1. [https://github.com/golang/protobuf](https://github.com/golang/protobuf), containing the first major version
+1. [https://github.com/golang/protobuf](https://github.com/golang/protobuf) containing the first major version
 1. [https://github.com/protocolbuffers/protobuf-go](https://github.com/protocolbuffers/protobuf-go) containing the second major version

 To help beginners such as myself, this README serves as a guide to create a